abhinavraj23/xrides-service/README.md

 ### XRides-service

-This is the API service layer for XRides, the service can be used want to send XRides data to your system as well as execute dsl queries by leveraging the power of elasticsearch, with which we can also perform analytics operations on the data.
+This is the API service layer for XRides, this service can be used to send XRides data to your system as well as execute dsl queries by leveraging the power of elasticsearch, with which we can also perform analytics operations on the data.

 The service is designed, keeping in mind the real-time streaming nature of data and the burst of requests at peak times of the day.